likhithpoojary2/likhithpoojary2/README.md

 - 📫 How to reach me **likhithan02@gmail.com**

-- ⚡ Fun fact **Fun fact: I specialize in 3D animation, blending creativity with technical skill.**
+- ⚡ **Fun fact: I specialize in 3D animation, blending creativity with technical skill.**

 </p>